Skip to main content

 1. Have a Tencent Cloud account

-2. Be sure to Create a CloudBase environment and obtain the Environment ID.
+2. Be sure to create a CloudBase environment to obtain the Environment ID.

 3. Install Node.js